Resources & Documents

 In addition, where possible, FSA has already provided digital records to the program administrators to assist them as they conduct the program.

 If you still wish to request your records from FSA, the agency will search for your records and provide you with copies of any relevant documents located in the search.
-You must request your records in writing.
-You can do this by emailing [email protected] no later than Friday, November 3, 2023.
+You may request your records by emailing [email protected], or by making the request at your local FSA office.
 FSA will make every effort to search for and prepare the records and send them to you prior to this program’s filing deadline of January 13, 2024.
-Any requests made after November 3, 2023, will not receive a response prior to the deadline for this Application.
+However, there is no guarantee.

 - Your name, address, phone number, and email.